-Condition: The Bloomington Fire Department Relief Association (BFDRA) uses an organization to make payments and transfers.
+Condition: The Bloomington Fire Department Relief Association (BFDRA) uses an outside party to make payments and transfers.
 The BFDRA has one individual who has the ability to authorize these transactions without the approval of any other member of the Board of Trustees.
+Additionally, only one individual is involved in the journal entry process.